Ishwarya-arch/Rhino-Grasshoppper/ParametricBench/README.md

 # Parametric Bench

-Made entirely using python scripts and the basic build of the bench in Rhino 3D.
+Made entirely using grasshopper scripts and the basic build of the bench in Rhino 3D.

 ---